cashtokens/cashtokens.org/docs/bcmr/chip.md

 #### Metadata Registry Publication Outputs

-Chain-resolved registries are published using **metadata registry publication outputs**, data-carrier outputs that include the hash and – optionally – an HTTPS URL from which the registry can be downloaded.
+Chain-resolved registries are published using **metadata registry publication outputs**, data-carrier outputs that include the hash and – optionally – one or more `utf8`-encoded URIs from which the registry can be downloaded.

 The locking bytecode of publication outputs must conform to the following structure:

 ```
-OP_RETURN <'BCMR'> <hash> [<https_url>]
+OP_RETURN <'BCMR'> <hash> [<uri> <uri> ... <uri>]
 ```

 Metadata registry publication outputs are identified by the **locking bytecode prefix** `OP_RETURN <'BCMR'>` (`0x6a0442434d52`).
+Following the locking bytecode prefix, the SHA-256 `hash` (encoded in `OP_SHA256` byte order<sup>1</sup>) of the registry contents must be pushed.
+Thereafter, any number of `utf8`-encoded URIs may be pushed to provide clients with multiple download options<sup>2</sup>.

 Every transaction can have **zero or one metadata registry publication output**; if multiple outputs share the required locking bytecode prefix, the first (the output at the lowest-value index) is considered the definitive publication output, and later outputs sharing the prefix must be ignored.
 (Note, even if the first matching output is malformed – e.g. it does not push a `hash` – later matching outputs should not be considered by clients.)

-##### IPFS Publication Outputs

-Publication outputs with only two pushed items (where the `<https_url>` is omitted) are **[IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) publication outputs**.
-For these outputs, the `hash` is a [binary-encoded IPFS Content Identifier (CID)](https://docs.ipfs.tech/concepts/content-addressing/#cid-conversion).
-Clients must fetch these registries using [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).

-Clients without access to full IPFS nodes may use [HTTP Gateways](https://docs.ipfs.tech/reference/http/gateway/) to resolve IPFS-published registries.
-Clients using HTTP gateways must self-verify the response to confirm it matches the requested CID.

-##### HTTPS Publication Outputs

-Publication outputs with the third pushed item (`https_url`) are **HTTPS publication outputs**.
-For these outputs, the `hash` is the SHA-256 hash (encoded in `OP_SHA256` byte order<sup>1</sup>) of the registry contents, and the `https_url` is the [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding) URL from which the registry can be downloaded, excluding the `https://` protocol prefix<sup>2</sup>.
-It is recommended that `https_url` conform to the [Well-Known URI](#well-known-uri).

-After fetching a registry from the published `https_url`, clients must verify the response to confirm it matches the published SHA-256 `hash`.

-To avoid leaking connection information to registry hosts, clients may choose to download the registry via Tor or via a trusted proxy, VPN, or mirror service.
-Because the hash of the downloaded registry is verified, sources need not be trusted for registry integrity.

 <details>

 <summary>Notes</summary>

 1. This is the byte order produced/required by all BCH VM operations which employ SHA-256 (including `OP_SHA256` and `OP_HASH256`), the byte order used for outpoint transaction hashes in the P2P transaction format, and the byte order produced by most SHA-256 libraries.
 For reference, the genesis block header in this byte order is little-endian – `6fe28c0ab6f1b372c1a6a246ae63f74f931e8365e15a089c68d6190000000000` – and can be produced by this script: `<0x0100000000000000000000000000000000000000000000000000000000000000000000003ba3edfd7a7b12b27ac72c3e67768f617fc81bc3888a51323a9fb8aa4b1e5e4a29ab5f49ffff001d1dac2b7c> OP_HASH256`.
 (Note, this is the opposite byte order as is commonly used in user interfaces like block explorers.)
-2. For example, a registry hosted at `https://www.example.com/bcmr registry.json` with a hash of `0x6fe28c0ab6f1b372c1a6a246ae63f74f931e8365e15a089c68d6190000000000` would be encoded using the locking script: `OP_RETURN <'BCMR'> <0x6fe28c0ab6f1b372c1a6a246ae63f74f931e8365e15a089c68d6190000000000> <'www.example.com/bcmr%20registry.json'>` producing the locking bytecode: `0x6a0442434d52206fe28c0ab6f1b372c1a6a246ae63f74f931e8365e15a089c68d6190000000000247777772e6578616d706c652e636f6d2f62636d7225323072656769737472792e6a736f6e`.
+2. For example, a registry hosted at `https://example.com/.well-known/bitcoin-cash-metadata-registry.json` with a hash of `0x6fe28c0ab6f1b372c1a6a246ae63f74f931e8365e15a089c68d6190000000000` would be encoded using the locking script: `OP_RETURN <'BCMR'> <0x6fe28c0ab6f1b372c1a6a246ae63f74f931e8365e15a089c68d6190000000000> <'example.com'>` producing the locking bytecode: `0x6a0442434d52206fe28c0ab6f1b372c1a6a246ae63f74f931e8365e15a089c68d61900000000000b6578616d706c652e636f6d`.

 </details>

+##### Publication Output URIs

+Clients may select from any of the pushed URIs to download the registry referenced by a publication output.
+Following successful download, clients should verify that the hash of the downloaded registry matches the published `hash`.

+At minimum, all clients must support the [HTTPS](https://en.wikipedia.org/wiki/HTTPS) and [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) protocols within publication outputs.
+Additional protocols like `dns`, `ftp`, `git`, `magnet`, `rsync`, Tor (using `.onion` addresses), `ssh`, etc. may optionally be supported by some clients.
+Publication outputs with no URIs are understood to require that clients request the provided `hash` via a content-addressed resolution protocol, but client support for this behavior is not required (i.e. clients must only support `ipfs://`-prefixed IPFS URIs).

+###### HTTPS Publication Outputs

+URIs without a protocol prefix must be assumed to use HTTPS, and HTTPS URIs without a file path (the URL segment following the hostname, beginning with `/`) must be assumed to use the [Well-Known URI](#well-known-uri) for that domain.
+E.g. `https://example.com/.well-known/bitcoin-cash-metadata-registry.json` is encoded as `<'example.com'>` (`0x0b6578616d706c652e636f6d`), while a registry hosted at the root of `https://test.example.com/` (rather than at `https://test.example.com/.well-known/bitcoin-cash-metadata-registry.json`) is encoded as `<'test.example.com/'>` (`0x11746573742e6578616d706c652e636f6d2f`).

+To avoid leaking connection information to registry hosts, clients may choose to download the registry via Tor or via a trusted proxy, VPN, or mirror service.
+Because the hash of the downloaded registry is verified, sources need not be trusted for registry integrity.

+###### IPFS Publication Outputs

+All clients must support registry download via IPFS.
+Clients without access to full IPFS nodes may use one or more [HTTP Gateways](https://docs.ipfs.tech/reference/http/gateway/).
+Gateways need not be trusted, as the downloaded registry may be verified using the published hash.

+IPFS URIs must include the `ipfs://` prefix.
+It is recommended that IPFS-distributed registries be published as a single file rather than as part of a larger archive (see [Publication of Static Data](#publication-of-static-data)).

 ### Metadata Registry JSON Schema